The solution to Costa Rica’s high product prices

 The farmer’s market

-Shop smart, you will find Costa Rica is still very affordable, if you shop right.
+Shop smart and learn the secrets of grocery shopping.
+You will find Costa Rica is still very affordable if you shop right.
 At GoDutch Realty, we don’t only worry about the cost of your groceries; we also like to find you some well-priced real estate products and let you know about it.
 That’s what my weekly blogs are all about.
 Check out the promotions we have in our Sunday newsletters, you will find some great investment property!
 Use your IRA or 401K to make your investment.
 Contact me now!

 If you like this blog, connect with me on Google+ or subscribe to my newsletter by clicking the banner below.